 - University of Essex

-The tuition fees in the UK vary on the basis of several factors like the type of college, opted course, the location of college, etc. The average tuition fee for an international student can range between 12,000 to 35,000 British Pound per year.
-Apart from the fees, the cost of living in the UK is comparatively expensive and can cost around 12,000 British Pound per year.
-This is the most important factor one must consider before finalizing higher education in UK.
+The tuition fees in the UK vary on the basis of several factors like the type of college, opted course, the location of the college, etc. The average tuition fee for an international student can range between 12,000 to 35,000 British Pounds per year.
+Apart from the fees, the cost of living in the UK is comparatively expensive and can cost around 12,000 British Pounds per year.
+This is the most important factor one must consider before finalizing higher education in the UK.

 Although the tuition fees in the UK might appear costlier than most of the other study destinations, the shorter duration of courses compensates for it.
 Most of the undergraduate courses are of three years duration while the masters’ program is of one-year duration.
 This way, the student can save the expenses incurred on one year’s tuition fees and living costs.